-surname and first name of the signatory.13 Being divided between its obligation to annul the revenue vouchers for that reason and its obligation to ensure the immediate and effective recovery of the unlawful aid, the Administrative Court of Appeal referred the matter to the Court CJEU for a preliminary ruling.
+immediate and effective recovery of the unlawful aid, the Administrative Court of Appeal referred the matter to the CJEU for a preliminary ruling.

-Although the Court CJEU acknowledged that 'the annulment of a revenue order is not open to criticism as such' (since it results only from the full exercise of the principle of effective judicial protection), it found that an annulment could, in principle, lead to repayment of the unlawful aid to the beneficiary.
+Although the CJEU acknowledged that 'the annulment of a revenue order is not open to criticism as such' (as it results only from the full exercise of the principle of effective judicial protection), it found that an annulment could, in principle, lead to repayment of the unlawful aid to the beneficiary.